 If we take a business scenario in which there are coupons published in newspaper and customer takes the cutting to store to buy articles.

-At POS when he presents coupons, POS gets details of coupons from SAP in form of IDoc, based on this, customer can avail a discount of X% on Apparel and Footwear Merchandise Category (MC).
-This percentage offer is not applicable for other MCs.
+At POS when he presents coupons, POS gets details of coupons from SAP in form of IDoc, based on this, customers can avail a discount of X% on the Apparel and Footwear Merchandise Category (MC).
+This percentage offer is not applicable to other MCs.

-Now where and how can we create these bonus buy promotions in SAP (i.e. How are these coupons created and how are they linked to promotions)?
+Now, where and how can we create these bonuses buy promotions in SAP (i.e. How are these coupons created and how are they linked to promotions)?

 Is it possible to solve the following scenario through SAP- Retail: If you buy two books, you will get the cheaper one free?

-A: The bonus buy functionality in IS-Retail can be used to solve this case.
+The bonus buys functionality in IS-Retail can be used to solve this case.
 You can create a bonus buy via a retail promotion or via sales condition master data.

-What is equivalent Transaction of MM43 of the Retail-System in the Industrial System?
+What is the equivalent Transaction of MM43 of the Retail-System in the Industrial System?

-If you are purchasing a Sugar Bag of too kg and in warehouse, you are packing it in pieces oft Kg each.
+If you are purchasing a Sugar Bag of to kg and in the warehouse, you are packing it in pieces of Kg each.
 How can you account for the cost that has incurred in W/H (i.e. How can you account for the cost of Bulk Breaking in SAP-IS-Retail)?

 It can be done through a couple of workarounds.
-First, using a little bit of PP. You can setup a production order, which consumes the Sugar in bulk bags and produces Sugar in 1 Kg bags.
-You can do costing on this and settle it to the finished product to get accurate costs.
+First, using a little bit of PP. You can set up a production order, which consumes the Sugar in bulk bags and produces Sugar in 1 Kg bags.
+You can do the cost on this and settle it to the finished product to get accurate costs.
 This will handle both the stock movement and also cost calculation.

-Alternatively, you can have an additional surcharge condition type (e.g. packaging costs) that applies a fixed amount or % of cost to the specific products whenever the sell price (VKPo) is calculated.
+Alternatively, you can have an additional surcharge condition type (e.g. packaging costs) that applies a fixed amount or % of the cost to the specific products whenever the selling price (VKPo) is calculated.
 This is simpler and a one-off exercise that requires almost no maintenance on a day-to-day basis.

-How SAP runs replenishment for the locations in a warehouse, which are used for sales and when the stock is lower in these locations, the stock from other locations are moved there?
+How SAP runs replenishment for the locations in a warehouse, which are used for sales, and when the stock is lower in these locations, the stock from other locations is moved there?